tchan128/weather-dashboard/README.md

 ## Usage

-In this project, a weather dashboard is built to help users retrieve the current and future forecast of a selected city.
+In this project, a weather dashboard is built to help users retrieve the current and future forecasts of a selected city.
 Users can search a city in the search box and the app should be able to search the coordinates needed for the weather API via the GeoCoding API.
-Once a city is searched, the app will generate the current forecast include information such as: city name, icon indicating weather forecast, temperature, wind speed, and humidity.
-Additionally, it will also pull the information for the next 5 days as well and display it on the 5-day forecast section.
+Once a city is searched, the app will generate the current forecast including information such as city name, icon indicating weather forecast, temperature, wind speed, and humidity.
+Additionally, it will also pull the information for the next 5 days as well and display it in the 5-day forecast section.
 Each searched city will be saved in the previously searched area so that users can access their history easily.
 When users re-visit the dashboard, they should see their previously searched cities populated there.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>